syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Expot-To-Excel.md

 ## Export to Excel

-You can export data to excel by using the [ExportToExcel](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridExcelExportingController~ExportToExcel.html) method by passing the `SfDataGrid` as an argument.
-The following code example illustrates exporting data to excel using the `ExportToExcel` method.
+You can export data to Excel by using the [ExportToExcel](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridExcelExportingController~ExportToExcel.html) method by passing the `SfDataGrid` as an argument.

 {% tabs %}
 {% highlight c# %}